GuosaE/story-saver/README.md

 1. Clone this repo.
 2. Run "bundle install".
-3. Run "rails db:migrate".
+3. Run "rails db:migrate" to create a database.
-4. Run "rails s".
+4. Run "rails s" to start the server.
-5. Open your browser and navigate to localhost:3000
+5. Open your browser and go to localhost:3000
 6. Create an account to login or sign in to the application with your GitHub account.

 # Contributing